Tooth Knocked Out? Seek Prompt Care

 - Minimised Long-term Damage

 Immediate treatment protects surrounding tissues, such as bone and ligaments.
-It may prevent complications that require more extensive future treatments, such as root canals, splints, or replacement with a dental prosthesis.
+It may reduce the risk of complications that could require more extensive treatments, such as root canals, splints, or replacement of dental prostheses.

 - Faster Pain Relief